 These are the reminiscences of Denis Glendinning, one of the first pilots posted to 6 Squadron RAF based at 42 Air School, Port Elizabeth.
 Denis is well known in Port Elizabeth having served as a City Councillor.
 Apart from being a war story, it highlights the fundamental difference in the martial activities of the Allies and their German opponents whereby the SAAF placed its members in extreme danger in order to rescue the crew of a U-Boat after it had been sunk.

 This depiction of a flight in atrocious weather encapsulates the pathos of the situation.
-This his personal story in Glendinning’s own words.
+This is his personal story in Glendinning’s own words.

 Main picture: Avro Anson over Cape Recife in November 1942